sagar-alias-jacky/Adapta_Evergreen_Rice/README.md

 ![Banner](https://github.com/sagar-alias-jacky/Adapta_Evergreen_Rice/blob/main/art_assets/images/dotfiles.png?raw=true)
 ---

-Just got into linux ricing recently and I have been having a blast!
+<div style="text-align: justify">Just got into linux ricing recently and I have been having a blast!
 This rice (I like to call it Adapta Evergreen) is kinda my first proper try at ricing.
 Hope you like it!
+<br></br>

-These are the programs, themes and dots I use on my linux machine.
+These are the programs, themes and dots I use on my linux machine.<br></br></div>

 | Program                             | Name                                                                                                                           |
 | :---                                | :---                                                                                                                           |